 While these guitars can get to stratospheric levels in price, it isn’t always true.
 The Estudio 2 model kicks in at around $1,600, not that expensive for a guitar of this heritage and quality.
 It is bordered on either side by the Estudio 1 and Estudio 3 with a couple of hundred dollars’ difference in price.

 The limited-edition Jose Ramirez 125 Anos model was built to celebrate the Ramirez workshop’s 125 years of guitar making.
 It has a solid cedar top, solid Indian rosewood back and sides, and a 12-fret cedar neck.
-It is around $1,500.
+It costs about $1,500.
 Some say the 125 Anos is a better overall guitar than the well known and older 4E model.
 If true, then no factory guitar in its price range can possibly touch the 125 Anos.
 As one user put it, the Anos is “the best guitar bargain on the planet.”

 Again, the Ramirez Guittarra del Tiempo is a well-regarded model but clocks in at a relatively low $1700.
 An intermediate guitarist will do well to investigate it deeper.
 A relatively newer model the SPR is meant to be a bridge between student guitars and luthier level guitars.
 Its price is around $3,200.